What is cultivated meat?

 Structured products present numerous challenges

 The production of thick tissues remains challenging because all cells must lie within a short distance of nutrients and oxygen.
-There are two approaches to this challenge: a top-down approach where a prefabricated, porous scaffold becomes infused with cells, or a bottom-up approach where small, modular units of scaffolds and cells are constructed into a final shape.
+There are two approaches to this challenge: a top-down approach, where a prefabricated, porous scaffold becomes infused with cells, or a bottom-up approach, where small, modular units of scaffolds and cells are constructed into a final shape.
+Both approaches currently exist at small scales, with more research needed to understand the limitations of scaffolding technologies.
+These data will inform which scaffolds may be best suited for large-scale, commercial production of structured cuts of cultivated meat.

 Creative solutions are needed

-Other methods may use biomaterials to house cells in 3D microenvironments, providing them structural support but allowing self-organization principles to govern their behavior within the material.
+Other methods may use biomaterials to house cells in 3D microenvironments, providing structural support but allowing self-organization principles to govern their behavior within the material.
 These 3D microenvironments can be formed as spheres, tubes, or other shapes tailored to cell type, placed in bioreactors where they may have specific advantages (e.g., protection from shear stress), and constructed into complex shapes using bottom-up approaches.
 Similar outside-the-box strategies can contribute to our understanding of structured product creation.

 What’s next for scaffolds?